 Bob, Elizabeth and Robin are making their first trip on the Cass Scenic Railroad.

-The water tank was shared with C&O Railroad.
-The C&O was the link to the outside world.
+The water tank was shared with Chesapeake and Ohio Railroad, the link to the outside world.
 The water tank was replaced with this one in 2005.

-Cass Shay 11 came from the Pacific Southwest Museum in Campo, California.
+Cass Shay 11 came from the Pacific Southwest Museum in Campo, California and was built in 1923 for the Hutchinson Lumber Company as their 3.

-Cass Shay 5 is from the Greenbrier and Elk River and has been here for over 100 years in West Virginia.
+Cass Shay 5 is from the Greenbrier and Elk River Railroad and has been in West Virginia for over 100 years.
+It was built by Lima in 1905.

-Leaving the Cass Shop behind with the average grade is 4.55 percent to the top of Cass Summit.
+Leaving the Cass Shop behind with the average grade of 4.55 percent to the top of Cass Summit.

 The train crossed Leatherbark Creek twice.